 - Buy siblings/parents Christmas presents: What a cool goal, that will make lots of people happy come holiday time.

-- Get off your parent’s cell phone plan and pay for your own: In just a few years, you’ll likely be paying for your own cell phone plan.
-You could make a goal for yourself to at least earn enough money each month to cover your own plan now (in prep).
-Stash the cash in savings if you’re not expected to pay for it yet.
+- Get off their parent’s cell phone plan and pay for it on their own: In just a few years, your teen will likely be paying for their own cell phone plan.
+They could make a goal to at least earn enough money each month to cover their own plan now (in prep).
+Stash the cash in savings if they’re not expected to pay for it yet.

-- Save up for first month’s rent/last month’s rent/security deposit for first apartment: One day soon, you’ll be heading off on your own.
-That likely will mean your first apartment – whether it’s right out from your parent’s home, or after graduating college.
-You’ll need to have a total sum of several thousand dollars saved up to covered the first month’s rent, the last month’s rent, and a rental deposit (this is a typical requirement to getting your own apartment).
+- Save up for first month’s rent/last month’s rent/security deposit for first apartment: One day soon, they’ll be heading off on their own.
+That likely will mean their first apartment – whether it’s right out from their parent’s home, or after graduating college.
+They’ll need to have a total sum of several thousand dollars saved up to covered the first month’s rent, the last month’s rent, and a rental deposit (this is a typical requirement to getting your own apartment).

-- Buy horse lessons: Ever wanted to take horse lessons, but your parents aren’t willing to splurge on them?
-Ask them if you can set a goal to save up for a batch of lessons on your own.
+- Buy horse lessons: Did your teen ever beg you for horse lessons, but you're not willing to splurge on them?
+Suggest to your teen they can save up for a batch of lessons on your own.

 - Save up for an iPhone: Here’s an entire article I dedicated on how to save up for an iPhone as a kid.

-- Save your first $100: Saving your first $100 is pretty magical.
+- Save their first $100: Saving your first $100 is pretty magical.
 It’s a ton of money, and it gets you motivated to save even larger amounts in the future.
 That's what you want for your teen!

 - Start a teen business: Lots of businesses flops.
 But the learning you get from actually trying to start one (or even just creating a business plan for one)?
 Is absolutely priceless.
 Here are 16 kid business ideas to check out.

 - Save up for a laptop: I saved up over $800 to buy my first computer, a desktop, that I took to college with me.
-Saving up money for your first laptop can really help in your next stage of life (whether that’s in college, a trade school, or landing your first job).
+Saving up money for their first laptop can really help in their next stage of life (whether that’s in college, a trade school, or landing your first job).

-- Apply to 1 new scholarship a week: If you want to go to college or a trade school after high school, then this is the goal for you.
-You’d be surprised how much money you can rack up just by being consistent in applying for it.
+- Apply to 1 new scholarship a week: If they want to go to college or a trade school after high school, then this is the goal for them.
+You’d be surprised how much money your teen could rack up just by being consistent in applying for opportunities.

 - Go to senior week after graduation: My senior week goal was to spend a week at the beach with my friends.
 And…it worked!
 After graduating, me and a bunch of my friends rented a home at a Delaware beach (I was 18 at the time).
-Where would you like to go for senior week, and how much will that cost to do?
-Start researching it now, and then set money aside to make it happen.
+Where would your teen like to go for senior week, and how much will that cost to do?
+Encourage them to start researching it now, and then set money aside to make it happen.

 - Go on a trip over spring break with friends: How about looking for travel opportunities with friends over a spring break?
-Get your parent’s permission, research a bunch of things like how much it will cost and which friends might be able to commit, and then start saving that money.
+With your permission, your teen can research a bunch of things like how much it will cost and which friends might be able to commit, and then start saving that money.

-- Get a raise and/or promotion at work: You’ve got a job…but have you thought about ways to earn more there?
-Getting a raise or being promoted are two great ways to earn more money for the same number of hours you’re working already.
-Don’t be afraid to be proactive and take on extra responsibilities at work so that your boss has a reason to promote you.
+- Get a raise and/or promotion at work: Your teen's got a job…but have they thought about ways to earn more there?
+Getting a raise or being promoted are two great ways to earn more money for the same number of hours they’re working already.
+Tell your teen to not be afraid to be proactive and take on extra responsibilities at work so that their boss has a reason to promote them.

-- Create a resume: Resumes are only hard to write up if you don’t keep good records of your accomplishments and people’s names/contacts/etc. SO, get in the habit now of creating a resume and then making the goal to update it every six months.
-It’ll make the process a lot smoother in your adult life.
+- Create a resume: Resumes are only hard to write up if you don’t keep good records of your accomplishments and people’s names/contacts/etc. SO, get your teen in the habit now of creating a resume and then making the goal to update it every six months.
+It’ll make the process a lot smoother in their adult life.

-- Take part in a stock market game online: Taking part in a free stock market game online either with a group of people you know or individually (you’ll meet people through the online game) is a great way to learn about investing.
+- Take part in a stock market game online: Taking part in a free stock market game online either with a group of people they know or individually (they’ll meet people through the online game) is a great way to learn about investing.

 - Gather 4 referrals for college applications and jobs: I love this goal – because referrals are SO important in the next phase of your life.
-Make a list of teachers and bosses and even friends of your parents that you can ask for a referral from.
-Make sure you ask them for their contact information (address, phone number, full name) so that when the time comes to fill out college applications or to get your first post-high school job, you can contact them for their referral letter.
+Have a teen make a list of teachers and bosses and even friends of their parents they can ask for a referral from.
+Make sure your teen asks them for their contact information (address, phone number, full name) so that when the time comes to fill out college applications or to get their first post-high school job, they can contact them for their referral letter.

-- Create a business plan: Pick one of your business ideas you’ve had running around in your head, and actually fill out one of these 7 business plan templates for kids.
-You don’t have to go through with the business (and, honestly, not all business ideas actually make sense once you plan them out!
+- Create a business plan: Have your teen pick one of their business ideas running around in their head, and actually fill out one of these 7 business plan templates for kids.
+They don’t have to go through with the business (and, honestly, not all business ideas actually make sense once you plan them out!
 That’s okay).
-Just going through this process will teach you much about business.
+Just going through this process will teach them much about business.

-- Save your first $1,000: Woooooooaaaaahhhh – did I just say you should set a goal to save your first $1,000?
+- Save their first $1,000: Woooooooaaaaahhhh – did I just say your teen should set a goal to save your first $1,000?
 Yep.
 I did.
 And you know what?
-You can do it.
-It’ll change your whole financial future if you do (and not just because you’ll have $1,000 sitting in a bank account – moreso because of the process you’ll go through in accomplishing such a worthy goal).
+They can do it.
+It’ll change their whole financial future if they do (and not just because they’ll have $1,000 sitting in a bank account – moreso because of the process they’ll go through in accomplishing such a worthy goal).

-- Take a free online personal finance class: Here are 31 free personal finance online classes and resources you can choose from.
+- Take a free online personal finance class: Here are 31 free personal finance online classes and resources to choose from.

-- Start a retirement account: It might sound strange that I’m telling you to set a goal to start a retirement account as a teen.
+- Start a retirement account: It might sound strange that I’m telling your teen to set a goal to start a retirement account.
 But there are realllll advantages to doing so, both from a compound interest/growth perspective, and from a healthy-money-habit perspective.

 - Open your first savings account: I remember opening my first savings account.
 It felt sooooo grown-up to do!
 And, it gave me an awesome resting spot for extra cash I might’ve been tempted to spend on something silly.
-Get your parents to help you open your first savings account.
+Help your teen open their first savings account.

-- Choose a percentage of your earned money to go into savings: The cool thing about setting a percentage goal amount to save off of everything you earn is that as you earn more money (which you’ll naturally do as you get older), you’ll save more money.
+- Choose a percentage of their earned money to go into savings: The cool thing about setting a percentage goal amount to save off of everything they earn is that as they earn more money (a pretty natural occurrence as they get older), they’ll save more money.
 10% of $50 is just $5.
 But 10% of 500?
 Is $50.

-- Make a list of 20 employers to apply to: Get ahead of the job-hunting game for when you get your first full-time job or full-time summer job in-between college years by creating an excel document with the following information: 20 companies/organizations to contact, their website URL, a hiring person’s personal contact information (email/phone number), company mission statement, etc. When the time comes to start applying, you’ll be well ahead of others.
+- Make a list of 20 employers to apply to: Help your teen get ahead of the job-hunting game for their first full-time job or full-time summer job in-between college years by creating an excel document with the following information: 20 companies/organizations to contact, their website URL, a hiring person’s personal contact information (email/phone number), company mission statement, etc. When the time comes to start applying, they’ll be well ahead of others.

 Teen Life Goals